stasinos/machine_learning/math_expr/README.md

  - `poly(A)`: returns $\sum_{i=0..len(A)-1} A_i \cdot x^i$,
     where argument $A$ is an array of floats and  $x \in [-10,10]$

+ - `f(a),g(b)`: returns the results of the composition of f and g.

-A "program" consists of multiple lines, where each line is exactly one function call.
+A "program" consists of multiple lines, where each line is exactly one function call or a composition.
 The semantics of each line is the expression given above.
 The semantics of the whole program is the graph for y=f(x), for x in [-10,10], where f(x) is the item-wise summation of the arrays returned by all program lines.

 For example, the following program: